dianpeng/miao/doc/jit/general.md

 ## Brief

-The JIT backend features a optimized JIT compiler which does a bunch of pass to optimize the code and try to generate competitive machine code.
-Notes, this is not a simple full-code-generation style JIT compiler but does heavy weight optimization.
-If not, why am I here ? :)
+The JIT backend features a optimized JIT compiler which does a bunch of passes to optimize the code and try to generate performant machine code.

 ## IR

+### HIR (High level IR)
 The IR graph of the language uses a hybrid Sea-of-nodes and traditional CFG style.
 The statement will be translated into 2 categories: